-The Operator supports only the incremental update to its nearest version (such as updating the Operator from 2.4.0 to 2.4.1).
-To update to a newer version, which differs from the current version by more than one, make several incremental updates sequentially.
-For example, to upgrade the Operator and CRD from the version 2.3.0 to 2.4.1, you need to do the following sequence of upgrades:
+The Operator version includes three numbers: major, minor, and patch (for example, the Operator version 2.6.0 has major version 2, minor version 6, and patch version 0).
+Only the incremental update to a nearest major.minor version of the Operator is supported.
+To update to a newer version, which differs from the current major.minor version by more than one, make several incremental updates sequentially.

+For example, to upgrade the CRD and Operator from the version 2.4.0 to 2.6.0, the following sequence of upgrades will be the shortest recommended path:
-- 1. upgrading the Operator and CRD from 2.3.0 to 2.3.1,

-- 2. upgrading from 2.3.1 to 2.4.0,
+- 1. upgrading the CRD and Operator from 2.4.0 to 2.5.1, - 2. upgrading from 2.5.1 to 2.6.0.

-- 3. upgrading from 2.4.0 to 2.4.1.